senzing-garage/risk-score-calculator/README.md

     1. Entity has no possible matches

 1. Green Data Quality (entity has all of the following):
-    1. Entity has at least 1 IMDM records
+    1. Entity has at least 1 trusted data source record (configurable which source)
-    1. Entity has one and only one SSN
+    1. Entity has none or one SSN
     1. Entity has one and only one DOB
+    1. Entity has address

 It receives data via RabbitMQ, which in turn can be fed by a streaming service.